Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 Robin and his friends--Will Scarlett, Allan A'Dayle and Little John--arrive in Nottingham to find King Richard's younger brother, John (Oscar Isaac), destroying the kingdom with unreasonable, cruel tax demands.
 Robin returns the sword to Loxley's father, who asks Robin to impersonate Loxley to ensure that Loxley's widow, Lady Marian (Cate Blanchett), can continue to work the land and protect the people who work there, as she has since her husband left to serve in the king's army.
 She is the protector--fierce and determined.

 Lady Marian's first night with Robin is straight out of a romance novel as she is forced to remove his linked mail when the servants disappear from the room, but she also makes it clear that she is not the type of woman who is easily seduced.

-Although Cate Blanchett is perfectly capably of playing a sexy, physically appealing woman, her portrayal of Lady Marian focuses entirely on strength of character.
+Although Cate Blanchett is perfectly capable of playing a sexy, physically appealing woman, her portrayal of Lady Marian focuses entirely on strength of character.
 This is not a fairy tale, and Marian Loxley is not a virgin, or "maid."
 She speaks openly of her wedding night spent in the loving arms of her deceased husband.

-She is also emotionally strong, wise, and courageous, joining her husband-by-proxy in battle, and continuing to serve by his side as they care for the outlaw community of Sherwood forest.
+She is also emotionally strong, wise, and courageous, joining her husband by proxy in battle, and continuing to serve by his side as they care for the outlaw community of Sherwood forest.
 She is the warrior.